sniperkit/elasticsearch/docs/content/bulkDelete.md

 +++
 date = "2017-06-02T13:25:49-07:00"
 draft = false
-title = "DeleteById"
+title = "BulkDelete"
 description = ""

 [menu.main]
 parent = "Type"
-identifier = "Delete"
+identifier = "BulkDelete"
-weight = 50
+weight = 51
 +++

-Delete a document by ID.
+Bulk delete a document by their ID(s).

+The ES Bulk API is not transactional and may only partially complete a series of deletions in a bulk request.

 ```go
 package main